mtycholaz/NDSCPP-web-monitor/ndsweb/README.md

 npx nx serve monitor-web
 ```

-After the application builds successfully, you should see an output simular to this:
+After the application builds successfully, you should see an output similar to this:

 ![Successful compile](readme-compile.png)